 John Tomsett has been a teacher since 1988 and a head teacher since 2003.
 He is head teacher at Huntington School, York.
 Tomsett writes a blog called ‘This much I know …’ and is a regular contributor to the TES.
 He co-founded The Headteachers’ Roundtable think tank and is a popular speaker on school leadership.
 He is determined to remain a classroom teacher, despite the demands of headship, and believes that developing truly great teaching is the main responsibility of all head teachers.

-I have been a teacher for 30 years, a Headteacher for 15 years and, at the age of 54, this much I know about why Christine Counsell is right about teaching knowledge and cultural capital.
-This post’s genesis lies in … Continue reading →
+I have been a teacher for 31 years, a head teacher for 16 years and, at the age of 55, this much I know about our family’s Lost Lowry.
+What follows is based upon a family tale which has floated … Continue reading →

-I have been a teacher for 30 years, a Headteacher for 15 years and, at the age of 54, this much I know about behaviour management, “flattening the grass” and Mary Myatt.
-A simple truth: you cannot teach as well … Continue reading →
+I have been a teacher for 31 years, a head teacher for 16 years and, at the age of 55, this much I know about how Larkin was right, “days are where we live”.
+It’s Margate, 22 April 1957.
+My … Continue reading →